 One of the ways to do this would be to include a testamentary discretionary trust in your Will.
 These discretionary trusts come into existence upon your death and can have significant benefits, including protecting the beneficiaries who receive your assets in the event they:-

-Furthermore, income which is distributed from a testamentary trust to minors is taxed at a marginal rate.
+Furthermore, income that is distributed from a testamentary trust to minors is taxed at a marginal rate.
 This means that thousands of dollars in tax can be saved annually if someone passes away with a young family as a result of the special tax treatment.
-A properly prepared estate plan will consider legal, taxation and financial issues.
-It is therefore important that you seek legal advice and inform your solicitor, accountant and financial advisor during this process.
+A properly prepared estate plan will consider legal, taxation, and financial issues.
+It is therefore important that you seek legal advice and inform your solicitor, accountant, and financial advisor during this process.
 This will create a coordinated approach to establishing and reviewing your estate plan.

 For more information about (keyword), contact the Brisbane family law team at James Noble Law today for a FREE, no-obligation 20-minute consultation.
 To schedule an appointment with one of our Qualified and experienced Family lawyers Brisbane.

 Find Brisbane family lawyers on Google Maps near you.